terra-money/docs/docs/develop/dapp/smart-contracts/set-up-local-environment.md

 rustup target add wasm32-unknown-unknown
 ```

-Then, install `cargo-generate`, which we will need for bootstrapping new CosmWasm smart contracts via a template.
+Then, install `cargo-generate`, which you will need for bootstrapping new CosmWasm smart contracts via a template.

 ```sh
 cargo install cargo-generate --features vendored-openssl